The effectiveness and efficiency of cash-based approaches in emergencies

 Despite the widespread use and increasing number of evaluations of cash-base humanitarian assistance, there is not much rigorous evidence outside of the food security and nutrition sectors about how best to address the needs of crisis-affected populations.
 This is not surprising, as the studies which are of good enough quality for systematically reviewing, are rarely done in emergency settings.
 The primary objective of this review was to assess and synthesize existing evidence on the effects of cash-based approaches on individual and household outcomes in humanitarian emergencies.
 The secondary objective was to assess the efficiency of different cash-based approaches and identify factors that hinder and facilitate programme implementation.

-Adults, All, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Early Recovery, Endocrine and metabolic diseases, Food security, Health, Maternal and perinatal health, Mental health, Neonates/infants, Non-communicable diseases (all), Nutrition, Pregnant women, Protection
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Cyclone/Hurricane/Typhoon, Displaced population, Drought, Early Recovery, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Extreme temperatures, Extreme violence/Accidents, Fire, Flash flood/Flood, Food security, Health, Heavy rain, Humanitarian access, Insect infestation, Landslide/mudslide, Maternal and perinatal health, Mental health, Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Population return, Pregnant/lactating women, Protection, Snowfall/snow avalanche, Storm/storm surge, Technological disaster, Tornado, Tsunami, Violent wind, Volcano